Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

-Aging is a universal phenomenon that is associated with many functional disabilities as well as susceptibility to age-related diseases such as cancer, neurodegenerative ailments and diabetes.
-With a rapidly aging global population it is a public health issue of tremendous significance.
-Research on aging not only helps us understand a fundamental biological phenomenon, but it may also be the least expensive and rapid path to targeting multiple age-associated ailments simultaneously.
-Recent discoveries have suggested that aging is not just the result of stochastic cellular damage brought on by the travails of living.
+Aging is a universal phenomenon that is associated with many functional disabilities as well as susceptibility to diseases such as cancer, neurodegenerative ailments and diabetes.
+With a rapidly aging global population, it is a public health issue of great significance.
+Research on aging not only helps us understand a fundamental and fascinating biological process, but it may also be the least expensive and fastest path to simultaneously targeting multiple age-associated pathologies.
+Recent discoveries have suggested that aging is not just the result of stochastic cellular damage.
 Instead, it is strongly influenced by genes that appear to be conserved in their longevity functions, from worms to humans.
 Such longevity genes are the focus of our lab’s research.

-Our lab is especially interested in the relationship between reproduction and aging, and the genes that govern this complex relationship.
-Our recent studies have led us to focus on the role of conserved, pro-longevity transcription factors and lipid-metabolic pathways in elucidating the reproductive control of aging.
+Our lab is especially interested in the relationship between reproduction and aging, and the genes that govern this complex interaction.
+Our recent studies have led us to focus on the role of three conserved, pro-longevity transcription factors and their roles in lipid-metabolism in governing the reproductive control of aging.
 These proteins (DAF-16, TCER-1, and NHR-49) appear to modulate lipid homeostasis by coordinately enhancing both lipid production and breakdown.
 Currently, we are investigating how lipid production and breakdown are coordinated and why this is important for health.
 Additional lab interests include the role of proteasomal protein degradation and miRNA pathways in aging.

 The Ghazi Laboratory is located at:

 We welcome inquiries regarding research opportunities in aging.
 If you have interesting ideas about science and want to investigate available positions, please contact Arjumand Ghazi, PhD, Principal investigator.